Eukaryotic DNA replication

 of free nucleotides into double-stranded DNA.

 Initiation

 Initiation of eukaryotic DNA replication is the first stage of DNA synthesis where the DNA double helix is unwound and an initial priming event by DNA polymerase α occurs on the leading strand.
 The priming event on the lagging strand establishes a replication fork.
-Priming of the DNA helix consists of synthesis of an RNA primer to allow DNA synthesis by DNA polymerase α.
+Priming of the DNA helix consists of the synthesis of an RNA primer to allow DNA synthesis by DNA polymerase α.
 Priming occurs once at the origin on the leading strand and at the start of each Okazaki fragment on the lagging strand.

-DNA replication is initiated from specific sequences called origins of replication, and eukaryotic cells have multiple replication origins.
-To initiate DNA replication, multiple replicative proteins assemble on and dissociate from these replicative origins.
-The individual factors described below work together to direct the formation of the pre-replication complex (pre-RC), a key intermediate in the replication initiation process.